Zoroastrianism and Islam: An Evaluation on Similarities

 In parallel with this understanding, the Qur’an also states:

-“Indeed, Allah commands justice, doing good and helping relatives; It also forbids indecency, wickedness and oppression.
-He counsels you so that you ponder.”
-(Quran, Surat an-Nahl, Verse 90)
+“Indeed, Allah commands justice, grace, as well as courtesy to close relatives.
+He forbids indecency, wickedness, and aggression.
+He instructs you so perhaps you will be mindful..”
+(Quran, Surat an-Nahl, 90)

 SOURCES: